omerAF/CTFs/asisctf_finals_2021/jsss/README.md

 ### What's a scientific notation?

 [Scientific notation](https://en.wikipedia.org/wiki/Scientific_notation) is a way of expressing extremly large and small numbers.
-Using it, it's possible to express 5000000 as 5 * 10⁶, or as `5e6`.
+Using it, it's possible to express numbers like 5000000 as 5 * 10⁶, or as `5e6`.
 Both expressions evaluate to the same number.

 Let's say the `uid` we registered with is `9`.
 We can represent it as 0.9 * 10¹, or `0.9e1`.
 When our `uid` cookie is being checked in the authentication phase, it's being evaluated as `9`, since `"0.9e1" == 0.9e1 == 9`